 Xiaomi isn’t letting up when it comes to bringing value for money mobiles to Malaysia.
 Hot on the heels of their Mi3 launch, the Chinese mobile upstart is bringing in their super value Redmi 1S, and their first phablet, the Redmi Note.

-Though the specific launch date of both phones have yet to be announced, we can expect them in around two weeks time according to Hugo Barra, Xiaomi’s Global VP, when we recently caught up with him in KL.
+Though the specific launch date of both phones has yet to be announced, we can expect them in around two weeks time according to Hugo Barra, Xiaomi’s Global VP, when we recently caught up with him in KL.

 So what can we expect from both these new entries from Xiaomi?

 Let’s start with the Redmi 1S.
 Although we here in Malaysia never managed to officially get our sticky paws on the first Redmi, we’ll finally be able to enjoy some dual-SIM love with this refresh of the popular phone.

 The Redmi 1S is essentially the Redmi.
 What’s different though is a souped-up processor in the form of the 1.6Ghz quad-core Qualcomm Snapdragon 400, and twice the storage from 4GB to 8GB.
 Everything else is exactly like its predecessor the Redmi.
 It still retains the same 4.7 inch, 720 IPS screen, 1GB of RAM, 8MP back and 1.3MP front cameras and 2000 mAh battery.

 The next device in Xiaomi’s invasion into Malaysia is their phablet, the Redmi Note.

 Like the Redmi 1S, the Redmi Note is also a dual-SIM device but with the added advantage of a ‘phabulously’ larger 5.5 inch 720p IPS screen.
 A larger screen size isn’t the only goody you can expect from the Redmi Note.